npgrosser/autowired/README.md

 The core concept of _autowired_ is the `Context` class.
 You can think of it as a declarative dependency injection container.

-To demonstrate how it works, let's look at an example.
+Let's look at an example.
 First, we define some components in plain Python:

 ```python